 The Literary principle attempts to understand the verses within its genre of literature, including its unique style and literary devices, and to help find its context and how that context fits within the goal of the book.

 We understand that Romans was a letter written to the Roman church for a specific purpose.
 That purpose for Paul is to preach the gospel to those in Rome.
 This is demonstrated by verses in both the opening and closing chapters of the book (Romans 1:15, Romans 16:25-27) along with numerous other references within the book.
-It is also demonstrated in the structure of the book which begins with sin and the fall, to redemption and then understanding the Christian life, which was a common gospel structure for the time it was written.
+It is also demonstrated in the structure of the book which begins with sin and the fall, to redemption, and then understanding the Christian life, which was a common gospel structure for the time it was written.

 This is significant because Romans 1 is primarily dealing with the fall, and all the “sins” listed stem from that primary “Sin” of the fall, or the replacing of God with something else.
-This is what we get in 1:18-23, that although all humanity “knows God” to a degree, they suppress that truth and replace it with their own wickedness.
+This is what we get in 1:18-23, that although all humanity “knows God” to a degree, they suppress that truth and replace it with their wickedness.
 This means that Paul is attempting to demonstrate and deal with “Sin” as the problem and with “sins” being the result.

 It is only within the context of this abandoning and replacing of God that Romans 1:24-27 makes any sense.
-Then in the progression of Paul’s logic it is only relevant to make it clear that the Jewish community upholding the Law, in Romans 2, are just as guilty as the Gentiles who don’t know it in Romans 1, all to say that all people are equally flawed, and equally deserving of the grace found in the rest of the book.
-This means that once again, while this may be the primary verse on this issue, even within its own context and purpose it is a lesser support of a larger issue.
-In essence, the sins Romans 1 is less significant in Paul’s eyes than the rest of what follows in the rest of the book.
+Then in the progression of Paul’s logic, it is only relevant to make it clear that the Jewish community upholding the Law, in Romans 2, are just as guilty as the Gentiles who don’t know it in Romans 1, all to say that all people are equally flawed and equally deserving of the grace found in the rest of the book.
+This means that once again, while this may be the primary verse on this issue, even within its context and purpose it is a lesser support of a larger issue.
+In essence, the sins of Romans 1 are less significant in Paul’s eyes than the rest of what follows in the rest of the book.

 The Grammatical principle seeks to understand the specific wording and clausal layout of the scripture in order to understand the meaning of individual words and phrases within its literary and theological context.